dfox/graybox-testing.org/tests/index.md

 site.
 It will reference the [example specification](/specifications/) in the previous section.

-#### Agree on Test Data
+#### Test Data

-At this point, if the frontend and backend developers are different people, there must be some agreement on how to coordinate the test data that will be used.
-Because the backend test will need to assert the presence of a note on the server, and test that its name and content are correct, it makes sense to have those available to both tests.
+The front end and back end tests will often need to coordinate with one another.
+In this example, the backend test will need to assert the presence of a note on the server, and test that its name and content are correct.
+Therefore it makes sense to have that information available to both tests to reduce duplication and brittleness.

 Test data is simply a set of [JSON](http://json.org) files which are exposed by the test backend and are available in the Nightwatch test via a simple function call.

-For this test, we need to coordinate both the name and note content between the front and backend, so the test data, saved in a file called **notes.json**, looks like this:
+For this test, the test data contains the note name and content.
+It is saved in a file called **notes.json**, which looks like this:

 ```json
 {